FAQ – Admissions

 What if the student is not accepted?

-Student who are not accepted into RSI are encouraged to speak to the Graduate Coordinator to understand the reasons.
+All decisions of the admissions committee are final.
+However, students who are not accepted into RSI are encouraged to speak to the Graduate Coordinator to understand the reasons.
 The Graduate Coordinator will outline the rationale for the committee’s decision and will make recommendations for a future application.

 What if a student has sufficient funds for the first year but not a future year?